javierarce/glitchub/README.md

 # glitchub

-Here's how to connect Glitch and Github together:
+Here's how to connect Glitch and GitHub together:

 1. Go to [glitch.com](http://glitch.com) and create a new `hello-express` app.
 2. Open the `package.json` file and add the following packages: